Rational motivic path spaces and Kim's relative unipotent section conjecture: h-Cotorsors and factorization of Kim's cutter

-\footnote{We do not carry out the task of comparing our unipotent fundamental group with the one constructed by Deligne--Goncharov \cite{DelGon}.
-We note however that our group has all the needed properties (comparison with Tannakian \'etale and de Rham fundamental groups, relationship with motivic Ext groups) to carry out ``motivic Chabauty--Kim theory'', as in Dan-Cohen--Wewers \cite{mtmue} and Dan-Cohen \cite{CKIII}.}
+to obtain a prounipotent $\QQ$-group equipped with an action of $\pi_1^{\TM}(Z)$.
+The group object $\pi_1^\un(X,x)$ and the group with $\pi_1^{\TM}(Z)$-action $\pi_1^\un(X,x)^\can$ merely package the same data in slightly different ways, and when there is no danger of confusion, we drop the superscript ``can''.\footnote{ We do not carry out the task of comparing our unipotent fundamental group with the one constructed by Deligne--Goncharov \cite{DelGon}, Esnault-Levine \cite{EsLevTate} and Levine \cite{LevineTMFG}.
+We note however that our group has all the needed properties (comparison with Tannakian \'etale and de Rham fundamental groups, relationship with motivic Ext groups) to carry out ``motivic Chabauty--Kim theory'', as in Dan-Cohen--Wewers \cite{mtmue}, Dan-Cohen \cite{CKIII}, Brown \cite{BrownUnit}, and Corwin--Dan-Cohen \cite{CorwinDCI, CorwinDCII}. }